Fundamentally Different Approaches

 The Practical Choice for Most Companies

-For the vast majority of companies that are not enterprise retailers, Customer.io provides more than enough marketing automation at an accessible price.
-SaaS companies, tech startups, and mid-market businesses get event-driven messaging, multi-channel support, and a powerful workflow builder without enterprise overhead.
-For even simpler SaaS-focused email, Sequenzy offers AI-powered sequences with native Stripe integration at $49/month.
+For the vast majority of companies that are not enterprise retailers, Customer.io provides more practical marketing automation.
+SaaS companies, tech startups, and mid-market businesses get event-driven messaging, multi-channel support, and a powerful workflow builder without enterprise commerce overhead.
+For even simpler SaaS-focused email, Sequenzy offers AI-powered sequences with native Stripe integration.